-This question on how to create a character came to me from Janelle months ago.
-Now I wanted to get right into it:
+This question about interiority in writing came to me from Janelle months ago.
+Now I want to get right into it:

 Is there really a difference between telling (vs. showing) and internal monologue that states how someone is feeling?
 Isn’t saying something like, “The way she tapped her clipboard made me nervous,” actually telling?
 If so, is it acceptable to do that in YA as long as you don’t go overboard, making sure you’re using a variety of techniques to get the character’s reaction across throughout a story, rather than always stating the emotion?